LondonJim/Election-Result-Formatter/README.md

 `node`

-Enter the following to read the results text file:
+Enter the following to read the results text file and display all results (currently console.log):

 `.load returnresult.js`